-It is my mission to close the gap and to get people to see how social media and technology is just another communication tool.
+It is my mission to close the gap.
+I want to get people to see how social media and technology are just another communication tool.
 It’s like public relations on steroids.

 Same message, just a different method.

 You’ve heard the term swag lately.

 Someone may say, “I like your swag” or “He’s got swag!”
 And although you may not find this popular term in Merriam-Webster’s version of the dictionary, it is used worldwide by teens, recording artists, TV critics, and, most notably, for your sake… social media!

 I know, I know.
 Before you tell me how you don’t know how to tweet and have no desire to tweet, twit, or Facebook, for that matter, let me let you in on a secret.
 Social media can be your business’ ticket to success.

 Don’t believe me?
 I’ll prove it to you.

 Swag is a term used to describe someone’s style, personality, the way they carry themselves, and their confidence level.
 It’s a person’s walk, their talk.
 It’s their attitude but in a good way!